crev-dev/cargo-crev/cargo-crev/README.md

 # `cargo-crev` - Cargo Code REView!

-`cargo-crev` is a tool helping Rust users review crates they use.
+`cargo-crev` is a tool helping Rust users review crates they use, and share it with the community.

 ## How it works